Characterizing Supernova Host Galaxies with FrankenBlast: A Scalable Tool for Transient Host Galaxy Association, Photometry, and Stellar Population Modeling: Photometry

 Finally, we do not implement methods to determine if an aperture is contaminated with another source or correct for contamination.
 Given the lower density of sources in the surveys used in this study, we do not believe that aperture contamination should affect the majority of our photometry.
 However, we do note that, in the next decade, with deep surveys like Rubin and \textit{Roman} that will observe $\approx 50$ galaxies per arcmin$^2$, deblending will become extremely relevant.

 We compute uncertainties for all photometric measurements as described in \citet{Blast}.
 Uncertainties are assumed to be driven by Poisson-noise and are calibrated from the zeropoint acquired for each filter.
-WISE filters include correlated noise between pixels, and, thus, we apply a noise correction term that is dependent on the number of pixels in an aperture.
+WISE filters include correlated noise between pixels, and, thus, we apply a noise correction term that is dependent on the number of pixels in an aperture\footnote{We obtain noise correction terms from the \href{https://irsa.ipac.caltech.edu/data/WISE/docs/release/Prelim/expsup/sec2\_3f.html\#corrnoise}{WISE Users Guide Section II}, 3i Figures 1-4, and apply them to our uncertainty measurements using Section 3f, Equation 2.}.

 Within our sample, we are able to extract suitable photometry for host stellar population modeling for 11,153 SN hosts.
 The hosts for which we do not obtain photometry are generally too faint for an aperture measurement.